 • RE is the running economy (ml/kg/km)

-• D is the distance run (kilometers)
+• D is the distance covered at that pace (kilometers)

 What is Running Economy?